kevinmcareavey/jason-tutorial-series/md/appendix-b.md

 Run the Jason project.

 The Jason console should launch but no message should appear.
 The reason is that agents `alice` and `bob` are purely reactive; if a belief of the form `my_percept(X)` is never added or deleted from their belief base then they will do nothing.
-We will thus seek to trigger this behaviour via a graphical user interface.
+Later we will seek to trigger this behaviour via a graphical user interface.

 ## Java interfaces